 2. Invest in Travel Medical Insurance

-For robust protection, a dedicated travel medical insurance policy is often essential.
+For serious protection, a dedicated travel medical insurance policy is often essential.
 This is distinct from trip cancellation insurance.
-Look for policies that offer:
+What should you look for?
+Policies that offer:

 - Primary medical coverage for accidents and illnesses.